remiroazocar/Gcomp_indirect_comparisons_simstudy/README.md

 ### *remiroantonio@gmail.com*
 ### *2021*

-This repository contains the R code used for my paper "Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data", co-authored with [Prof. Gianluca Baio][2] and [Prof. Anna Heath][3].
+This repository contains the R code used for my paper [Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data][1], co-authored with [Prof. Gianluca Baio][2] and [Prof. Anna Heath][3].

 ## Utilizing the Scripts